On This Page

 https://www.virustotal.com/gui/domain/$value$

-To construct a URL that includes your Cribl.Cloud Organization and Workspace, you can use the following Interaction tokens:
+To construct a URL that includes your Cribl.Cloud Organization and Workspace, use the $environment.baseUrl$ token.

 For example, if you configure an Open external link Interaction with this URL…

-…then when a user selects a data point in a Workspace named main, of type staging, in an Organization with the base URL amazing-heady-brcc3nr, the Interaction opens this URL:
+…then clicking on the visualization in a Workspace named main, in an Organization called amazing-heady-brcc3nr, opens this URL:

-You can configure a visualization so that selecting a data point opens another Dashboard.
-You can also pass the selected value to one of the target Dashboard’s inputs, effectively filtering the new Dashboard by that value.
+You can also pass the value clicked to one of the target Dashboard’s Inputs, effectively filtering the new Dashboard by that value.

 1. Start adding or editing a visualization on your Dashboard.